Clare Wright

-Clare Alice Wright (born 1969) is an Australian historian, author, broadcaster, and podcaster.
+Clare Alice Wright (born 1969) is an Australian historian, author, broadcaster and podcaster.
 As of November 2025 she is professor of history and professor of public engagement at La Trobe University.
 She won the 2014 Stella Prize.

 Early life and education

 Clare Alice Wright was born in Ann Arbor, Michigan, in 1969.
 She migrated to Australia in 1974 with her mother.

 Wright attended Mac.Robertson Girls' High School in Melbourne from 1983 to 1986.
-She holds a Bachelor of Arts degree (with honours) in history from the University of Melbourne (1991), a Master of Arts in public history from Monash University (1993) and a Doctor of Philosophy in Australian studies from the University of Melbourne (2002).
+She holds a Bachelor of Arts degree (with honours) in history from the University of Melbourne (1991), a Master of Arts degree in public history from Monash University (1993) and a Doctor of Philosophy degree in Australian studies from the University of Melbourne (2002).

 Career

 Wright was the executive officer of the History Council of Victoria from 2003 to 2004.

 Academia

 From 2004 to 2009, Wright was an Australian Research Council postdoctoral research fellow at La Trobe University.

 She was an Australian Research Council Future Fellow at La Trobe University from 2014 to 2022, from which time she has been a professor of history and the inaugural professor of public history at the university.